Not every employee works in offices all times. Frontline workers are often forgoten when it comes to internal communication.

 Engage Them with Gamification

 Adding the element of play to company communications is another way to encourage frontline engagement.
 Quizzes, badges, and motivational rewards can all help.
 Sponsorships can be very effective in generating excitement.
 One of our clients sponsored a soccer team, with seats for matches offered as a prize.
 Giving frontline employees a fun reason to get involved will bring up their engagement level, even with content that comes later and is not directly contest-related.

 Make the Effort, the Frontlines will Listen

 Obviously, reconnection won’t happen overnight.
-But with the right platform and the right strategy, amazing things are possible.
+But with the right internal communication platform and the right employee communication strategy, amazing things are possible.
 We’ve seen it happen with our own clients again and again.
 If you’d like to learn more about how Sociabble can help you engage with your frontline workforce, our free demo is available here.
 And to read our latest white paper on employee communications, click here.